 Reduce the number of people waiting for services: 1) Because of the continued population growth in Franklin County, the demand for early intervention services is expected to grow.
 In partnership with Franklin County Family and Children First Council Help Me Grow, Franklin County DD will create additional capacity to meet the demand through collaboration with our community partners on resource allocation and outcomes and through continuous review of internal processes.
-2) Franklin County DD plans to enroll 358 people on the current needs list for home and community based Medicaid waivers during 2025, for a projected number of 6,404 people enrolled at the end of 2025.
+2) Franklin County DD plans to enroll 358 people (73% of whom are under the age of 22) on the current needs list for home and community based Medicaid waivers during 2025, for a projected number of 6,404 people enrolled at the end of 2025.
 3) There was a 30% increase in the number of eligibility determination requests during 2024.
 Franklin County DD's Intake Department is collaborating with MEORC, a council of governments serving county boards of DD, to identify ways to streamline the intake process.

 Plan and set priorities: 1) Continue to collaborate with Franklin County Children Services, Franklin County ADAMH and provider I Am Boundless to support young adults who are served by multiple systems to receive the intensive treatment needed.
 The final phase of the building renovations needed to support a total of 16 youth at a single site, specifically designed to support their complex needs, will occur in early 2025.
 2) Increase participation in the annual Community Survey from 500 to 600 by exploring additional ways to reach out to people served and their families.
+3) Continue to collaborate with Creative Housing on projecting supported living needs and development opportunities.

 Increase community integrated employment: 1) Increase the number of students in the Transition to Work summer experience from 31 to 48.
 2) Communicate broadly about the new and improved transportation service, effective January 1, 2025, designed to better support people in community employment.
+3) Identify and widely share how people can access "benefits analysis" resources to determine how to balance working and maintaining benefits.

-Recruit sufficient providers: 1) Implement the new provider selection tool under development by DODD to assist families in narrowing their review of the 2,000 providers in Franklin County.
+Recruit and support sufficient providers: 1) Implement the new provider selection tool under development by DODD to assist families in narrowing their review of the 2,000 providers in Franklin County.
 2) Continue the Star Awards annual recognition program to assist with elevating the role of direct service professionals.
 3) Communicate broadly to encourage individuals served and their families to speak up with their service providers (including county board staff) about how well their needs are being met.
 4) To support provider quality, Franklin County DD will facilitate in-person training for a minimum of 300 providers.
 5) To ensure provider quality, Franklin County DD, in collaboration with DODD, will perform compliance reviews of 200 independent providers by March 31, 2025.
+6) The Franklin County DD Provider Council will launch an initiative to share best practices for innovative delivery of Employment Services for people with complex needs.